TeamIlluminati/G1ANT/Zoom App Addon/ZoomAppJoinCommand.md

 ## Example

-This simple script opens a Naukri application in user's android device and then joins a meeting in Zoom app.
+This simple script opens a Zoom application in user's android device and then joins a meeting in Zoom app.

 ```G1ANT
 zoomapp.open